Image Sources

 Aux Compressed

 A h.264 compressed variant of the combination of the Aux Luma and Aux Chroma data sources.
-Images are encoded as h.264 I-Frames, making decoding independent allowing for lower framerates.
+Images are encoded as h.264 I-Frames, making decoding independent allowing for lower frame rates.
 The onboard h.264 compression hardware uses both the luma and chroma frames as inputs.
 When decoding these image, both the luma and chroma output channels should be used.

 See the Decoding Compressed Image Streams section for details on how to decode this stream to an image.